If you previously held a practice permit in Alberta and are planning to return to practice, you may be eligible to reinstate your permit.

 - Complete your application form by:

-- confirming and updating your personal details, competency/current practice/employment information, and eligibility information
+- recording your personal details, competency/current practice/employment information, and eligibility information

 - answering the questions about your conduct and compliance